 A) Instant action air fresheners are aerosols or atomizers that dispense when needed by pushing a button.

 B) Continuous-action products use a heat source to vaporize the fragrance.
 Air fresheners that plug into the wall, scented candles and incense burners are also in this category.

 Researchers at the Natural Resources Defense Council (NRDC) tested a variety of air fresheners for emissions of VOCs and phthalates.
 One popular product was found to contain more than 20 VOCs, many of which were toxic or hazardous.
 Twelve out of the 14 air fresheners tested by NRDC also contained phthalates, including products advertised as “all natural” or “unscented.”
-To learn more, download a copy of the NRDC report, “Protect Your Family from the Hidden Hazards in Air Fresheners.”
+To learn more, visit the NRDC website.

 Strategies to control indoor odors